Finnish Sauna Etiquette: A Guide for First Timers

 An indisputable part of the Finnish culture is the traditional Finnish sauna.
 Historically, saunas have been a part of Finnish life from birth to death.
 Mothers gave birth in a sauna and saunas have also been a place for purification rituals before marriage.
 Nowadays, saunas are meant for well-being and relaxation just like spas.

 A traditional Finnish sauna is hot as the temperature rises to 100 centigrade.
 On the lower benches, the temperature is more tolerable for first-timers.
+Even though people in Finland tend to sit on the highest bench, a lower bench is a better option to get used to the sauna.
 Electric heaters are common in modern saunas but wood-burning and smoke saunas are still used especially in summer cottages.
-Their steam feels softer.
+Steam makes the sauna softer.

 Also Roman-style steam saunas have arrived in Finland but the sauna etiquette in a steam sauna is different.
 You don't need to throw water on stones and there is no need to cool down outside now and then.
 Steam saunas can be found in many swimming halls and spas around the country.
 Compared with the traditional Finnish sauna, the steam sauna has a more tolerable temperature of up to 50 centigrades.
 It is therefore a suitable alternative if you can not withstand long time the high temperature of the traditional Finnish sauna.
 Though Finns also like to visit steam saunas.